jerin-joy/ros_coppeliasim_pick_and_place/README.md

 * /spawnerDetails - Topic that is used to obtain the details of the spawned objects.
 * /objectStatus - Topic that is used to obtain the current status of the objects in the conveyor.
 * /vrep_interface - Coppeliasim interface.
+* /pubRandom - Topic that publishes the random number generated from random_spawn_server.
+* /random_spawn_server - A service that generates a random number.
 * /startSimulation - Topic that is used to start the simulation in Coppeliasim.
 * /stopSimulation - Topic that is used to stop the simulation in Coppeliasim.